digital-york/researchdatayork/README.md

 * A running instance of the Fedora 4 repository (tested with version 4.5)
 * A running instance of Apache Solr (tested with version 6.1.0)
 * A running instance of Archivmatica with this fork of Automation Tools: ( https://github.com/digital-york/automation-tools ) installed
+* Google API Client ID and Secret (for the Google Drive upload)
+* Shared transfer filestore with read/write access for researchdatayork and read access for Archivematica
+* Shared dipstore filestore with read/write access for Archivematica and read access for researchdatayork

 ## Try it out